PiyushKumar11/user-service-ecommerce-sample-testrca/README.md

-# Demo E-commerce APP - User Services
+# Demo E-commerce APP - User Service

 This project demonstrates a simple e-commerce system built using a microservices architecture.
 It consists of one of the service used by this demo app:
 **User Authentication Service**: Handles user registration and login, providing JWT tokens for authenticated sessions.